 Two dentists were using a company structure to minimise their tax bill.
 They paid themselves a below market salary to reduce the amount of tax to pay.
-It raised all sorts of issues such as what is a market salary, when must it be applied and who decides how much it is and whether it is fair and reasonable.
+It raised all sorts of issues such as what is a market salary, when must it be applied, who decides how much it is, and whether it is fair and reasonable.

 The Court ruled in this case that you can pay below a market salary if:

 - the company is operating at a loss;

 - the salary paid is equal to all of the company’s pre-salary profits;

 - the company needs the funds for capital expenditure; or

 - the company is experiencing financial difficulties, or considers that it might do so in the future.

 In other words, a market salary is not required if there are extenuating circumstances.

 But we need to take care, think about the issues and have a position which is reasonable and defensible.
 It’s no use arguing with your accountant on a tax issue unless you are equally happy to stand in a court of law and argue it with the judge.